Best Electric Blanket of 2018 – Complete Reviews With Comparison

 - INCLUDES: (1) Electric Heated Blanket

-- MATERIALS: Made from luxurious ultra-soft micro-fleece with built in micro-thin wires for more even heat distribution without the bulkiness.
+- MATERIALS: Made from 100% polyester ultra-soft micro-fleece with built in micro-thin wires for more even heat distribution without the bulkiness

 - FEATURES: Patented Safe & Warm non-hazardous low voltage technology is safe in the presence of moisture, will not harm pets, and emits no EMFs.
 Our patented low voltage technology is the only electric mattress pad technology that is certified as non-hazardous.
 Single control automatically shuts off after 10 hours for convenience.
 Giant backlit display with auto dimming feature for night time adjustments with out having to turn on the lights

-- CARE INSTRUCTIONS: Machine wash in warm water and tumble dry on low setting
+- CARE INSTRUCTIONS: Machine wash in warm water and tumble dry on low setting.
+Cord Length: 23 Feet

 - DIMENSIONS: Twin blanket measures 62" x 84"